 Master Database

 The Explorer panel shows opening statistics for the current board position.
-It is available on both the Board page and the Repertoire Builder.
-It has two tabs: Master DB (master game database) and My Games (your personal game collection).
+It is available on both the Home page and in the Openings workspace.
+It has three tabs: Master DB (master game database), My Games (your personal game collection), and Repertoire (your prepared moves).

 For each candidate move from the current position, the Explorer shows: